List of roller coaster elements: Non-inverting loop

 The non-inverting loop is a variety of loop that, when coming up, twists similar to a heartline roll, leaving riders completely right-side-up when at the top of the loop.
 Some roller coasters with this element include Hollywood Rip Ride Rockit at Universal Studios Florida, Shock at Rainbow MagicLand, Superman: Ultimate Flight at Six Flags Discovery Kingdom, Flying Aces at Ferrari World, Soaring with Dragon at Hefei Wanda Theme Park, DC Rivals Hypercoaster at Warner Bros.
 Movie World and Tempesto at Busch Gardens Williamsburg.

 Overbanked turn

-An overbanked turn is a turn or curve in which the track tilts beyond 90 degrees, usually in the 100-120 degree range.
+An overbanked turn is a turn or curve in which the track tilts 90 degrees or more, often in the 100–120 degree range.
 The element is common on large steel roller coasters, particularly those built by Intamin and Rocky Mountain Construction.
-Two examples of an overbanked turn in the United States are the first turn-around on Superman the Ride at Six Flags New England, and Millennium Force at Cedar Point in Sandusky, Ohio, which features four separate and two consecutive overbanked turns.
+Two examples include the first turn-around on Superman the Ride at Six Flags New England and the overbanked turn that follows the barrel roll on Iron Gwazi at Busch Gardens Tampa Bay.

+Stengel dive

 A Stengel dive combines an overbanked turn with a camelback hill.
 The train first goes up a regular camelback hill, then quickly tilts beyond 90 degrees at the very top.
 It is the only roller coaster element named after its designer, in this case Werner Stengel.
 Examples of roller coasters that feature this element include Goliath at Walibi Holland and Thunderbolt at Luna Park.